Queer Builds Mission Statement:

 👚 Pickup & Final Fit:

+We'll schedule a pickup!
 At pickup, you’re welcome to try on your garment to ensure everything fits the way you’d like.
 If any final adjustments are needed, we’ll discuss next steps.

 The following rates reflect the time, skill, and labor required for each type of alteration.
 These are general estimates, and exact pricing may vary based on the complexity of the garment.